 Protecting Yourself From Scams

-Stop! could it be scam?
+Stop! could it be a scam?

 Across the globe there has been a significant rise in various scams where fraudsters impersonate the brand or individuals connected to reputable organisations.
 These scams are increasingly sophisticated and although our team work hard to report and take action on as many as possible, they won't disappear overnight - so knowing how to protect yourself is key.